kabircse/resources/Cheat_Sheet/Programming/markdown.md

       * Item 2
         * Item 2 a
         * Item 2 b
+  * Item 1
+  * Item 2
+    * Item 2 a
+    * Item 2 b

+  * For list use just enter and make just ui view

    ### Tables:
   | Tables        | Are           | Cool  |